-While we were in Paris last spring break we managed to take several day trips out of the city and one of the most memorable was to Geneva to visit friends who had moved back there after living in Canada for several years.
+While we were in Paris last spring break we managed to take several day trips out of the city and one of the most memorable was a day trip to Geneva to visit friends who had moved back there after living in Canada for several years.
 We only had a few hours for sightseeing but it was a wonderful introduction to this lovely city.

-Travel from Paris to Geneva
+Travel from Paris to Geneva by Train

 We booked tickets on the high-speed TGV Lyria train from Paris to Geneva departing from Gare de Lyon (in the 12e arrondissement) around 8am.
 We arrived at the train station far too early because we had anticipated that we might have difficulty finding the right platform or some other issue but it was as easy as could be.
 We boarded the train for the journey that took just over 3 hours and arrived later in the morning at the Cornavin station in Geneva where we were met by our friends.

 I believe that I fell in love with this picturesque city within moments of our arrival.
 Geneva is the second-largest city in Switzerland and would have to be considered one of the loveliest with its beautiful location on the shores of Lake Geneva and view of both the Jura Mountains and the French Alps.
 Ideally we would have liked to have more time to spend but one day in Geneva was certainly better than none!
 This is what we were able to see and do in our one day itinerary for Geneva.

 The Broken Chair Memorial